Zyber17/Statsaver/README.md

 # Statsaver

-A webpage to be run as a scrensaver for @adelaidelliot
+A webpage to be run as a screensaver for [@adelaidelliot](https://twitter.com/adelaidelliot).